mattlogan/Artiste/README.md

 hexagon = new Shapes.Hexagon();
 ```

-Set the shape's bounds -- it must be square.
+Set the shape's bounds -- they must be square.

 ```java
 @Override